-- 3. The energy level pattern for each atom is unique; hydrogen has different levels from helium or iron, for example. - What are spectral lines? - 1.
-Spectral lines come in two flavors: emission and absorption. - 2.
-Emission lines are from electrons in atoms jumping down to a lower energy level and emitting light, and are bright lines of color. - 3.
-Absorption lines come electrons absorbing light and jumping to a higher energy level, and are dark.
-E.g., the dark lines in the solar spectrum are absorption lines. - 4.
-As long as the change in energy level in the same (e.g., from 2nd to 3rd or 3rd to 2nd), the wavelength of emission and absorption lines are identical.
+10. What are spectral lines?

+- Spectral lines come in two flavors: emission and absorption. - Emission lines are from electrons in atoms jumping down to a lower energy level and emitting light, and are bright lines of color. - Absorption lines come from electrons absorbing light and jumping to a higher energy level, and are dark.
+E.g., the dark lines in the solar spectrum are absorption lines. - As long as the change in energy level is the same (e.g., from 2nd to 3rd or 3rd to 2nd), the wavelength of emission and absorption lines are identical. - 11.
+What are the most well-known emission and absorption series of lines of hydrogen, and what part of the electromagnetic spectrum are they in? - The Balmer series: the electron transitions from higher-energy levels to the second lowest-energy level, seen in visible light.

-2 Introduction to Cosmology
+Introduction to Cosmology

-- What is Hubble's Law? - 1.
-Hubble's Law is a relationship between a galaxy's distance from us and its redshift or recessional velocity (i.e., how quickly it is moving away from us). - 2.
-Mathematically, $v = H_0 d$ . v is the recessional velocity of the galaxy, $H_0$ is Hubble's constant, and d is the galaxy's distance from us. - 3.
-Therefore, using the galaxy's redshift, we can determine its distance from us. - What does Hubble's Law imply? - 1.
-The universe is expanding! - 2.
-The universe had a beginning, what we call the Big Bang. - What is the approximate age of the universe? - 1.
-Roughly $1/H_0$ .
-Numerically, this is 13-14 billion years. - What is the Cosmic Microwave Background (CMB)?
-What are some of its properties? - 1.
-The CMB is extremely uniform relic radiation from the Big Bang. - 2.
-It is a blackbody to very high precision; in fact, it has the purest blackbody spectrum we know of. - 3.
-It is very cold: only 2.73 K ( 3 degrees above absolute zero). - 4.
-It is almost totally isotropic; i.e., it looks virtually the same in all directions. - 5.
-However, it has some extremely slight deviations generated by matter immediately following the Big Bang. - What are the most abundant elements in the universe? - 1.
-Hydrogen and helium.
+1. What is Hubble's Law?

+- Hubble's Law is a relationship between a galaxy's distance from us and its redshift or recessional velocity (i.e., how quickly it is moving away from us). - Mathematically, $v = H_0 d$. v is the recessional velocity of the galaxy, H_0 is Hubble's constant, and d is the galaxy's distance from us. - Therefore, using the galaxy's redshift, we can determine its distance from us. - 2.
+What does Hubble's Law imply? - The universe is expanding! - The universe had a beginning, what we call the Big Bang. - 3.
+What is the approximate age of the universe? - Roughly $1/H_0$.
+Numerically, this is 13-14 billion years. - 4.
+What is the cosmic Microwave Background (CMB)?
+What are some of its properties? - The CMB is extremely uniform relic radiation from the Big Bang. - It is a blackbody to very high precision; in fact it has the purest blackbody spectrum we know of.

+- It is very cold: only 2.73 K (3 degrees above absolute zero). - It is almost totally isotropic; i.e., it looks virtually the same in all directions. - However, it has some extremely slight deviations generated by matter immediately following the Big Bang. - 5.
+What are the most abundant elements in the universe? - Hydrogen and helium.

-3 Relativity
+Relativity